Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/04-practice-exercise.md

 ### Part One:

-Use Keras to build a network with a single hidden layer and at least 300,000 trainable parameters.
+Use Tensorflow to build a network with a single hidden layer and at least 300,000 trainable parameters.
 Answer the following questions about this model:

 * How many total trainable parameters does this model have?
   * How many weights?